Kameel Ahmady – Researcher on Social studies with particular focus on Ethnic Minority, Gender & Children

 Are you interested in ethnography and social anthropology?
-Would you like to read and learn more about the local culture, society, identity and ethnicity in Iran, Kurdistan, and beyond?
-Seeking for updated fieldwork-based research about Child Labour, Gender, Ethnic groups, and Sexual Minorities living in the region and the burdens they have in their lives?
-If you are, then you’ll apprize valuable studies and books accessible to you through Kameel Ahmady website.
+Would you like to read and learn more about the local culture, society, identity, and ethnicity in Iran, Kurdistan, and beyond?
+Seeking updated fieldwork-based research about Child Labour, Gender, Ethnic groups, and Sexual Minorities living in the region and the burdens they have in their lives?
+If you are, then you’ll apprize studies and books accessible to you through Kameel Ahmady website.

-Iranian ethnicity revealed at a macro level
+Ethnicity and Identity revealed at a macro level

 Kameel Ahmady’s bibliography